Climate Summary for Florida - July 2014

-Table 1: July average temperatures and departures from normal (°F) for selected cities.
+Table 1: July average temperatures and departures from normal (inches) for select cities.

-Table 2: July precipitation totals and departures from normal (inches) for selected cities.
+Table 2: July precipitation totals and departures from normal (inches) for select cities.

 Table 3: Select daily rainfall records (inches) broken during July (compiled from NOAA, NWS).